Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-scroll-interactions.md

 <Tabs groupId="operating-systems5">
 <TabItem value="console" label="Web Console">

-Follow these instructions to delete a scroll interaction policy in the web console.
+Follow these instructions to delete a specific scroll interaction policy in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.